• Skip to primary navigation

 Book Companions In Speech Therapy

-After many, many requests for more in-depth language bookmarks, I have finally created book companions that address the deeper reading comprehension issues our kids have with narratives.
 Early in my baby-SLP career, I’d read a book then ask recall questions.
 That was the extent of my “literacy-based speech.” yikes.
 Teachers would say, “Billy” can’t retell a story or sequence the events.
 So, I’d do more sequencing tasks.
 Hoping more practice would help it stick more.
 That’s not therapeutic intervention folks.
 However, once I started working on narrative structure, that’s when light bulbs started turning on.
 Over the last year, I’ve dug deep into the research of literacy-based speech issues.
 WHY are our kids still struggling to understand and retell the books we are reading.
 Answer- we need to go deeper, and you know what – the evidence shows we need to do it EARLY.
 Here are some effective strategies for narrative intervention in speech therapy.

 Speech-language pathologists can effectively treat children with literacy disorders, (reading, spelling, and writing deficits including dyslexia) from preschool through adolescence.
 The impact of language disorders on literacy development and the components of effective reading instruction including narrative structure, phonological awareness, vocabulary awareness, morphological awareness, orthographic knowledge as well as reading fluency and comprehension.